agsreejith/ACUTEDIRNDL/README.md

 - CCD parameters (This input is required)
 These parameters specify the characteristics of the CCD.
 X_ and Y_pixels indicate the x and y pixel size of the CCD.
-The other parameters are the readout noise, in ADU, the dark level, in e/pixel/s , the average bia s level, in ADU, the readout time, in seconds [LUCA: SECONDS?], and the CCD gain, in photoelectrons per ADU .
+The other parameters are the readout noise, in ADU, the dark level, in e/pixel/s , the average bia s level, in ADU, the readout time, in seconds, and the CCD gain, in photoelectrons per ADU .

 - Spacecraft parameters (This input is required)
 The jitter_sim parameter sets whether spacecraft jitter has to be included or not (1 or 0, respectively).
 The jitter parameter sets the rms amount of spacecraft jitter in arcseconds.
 The rotation parameter indicates the position angle (rotation with respect to the RA axis) of the slit, in degrees.
+Jitter drift parameters set jitter drift wrt time. set jitter_drfit to one to include the effect.

+-Occultation parameters
+Orbit period of the satellite and earth shadow time.
+Not required if systematics (discussed below are not to be included)

+-Sytematics parameters
+Parameters required to model the variation of spectrum flux with time.
+It has the form sm=sym_p1*t^3+sym_p2*t^2+sym_p3*t+sym_p4.
+Set systematics to 1 to simulate thhis effect.

+-Wavelength shift parameters
+These parameters are required to simulate any wavelength shift in the data.
+Set wave_shift to 1 to simulate the effects Wavelength shift can also be achived with appropriate jitter shift parameter.

 - Transit parameters (This input is required)
 The impact parameter of the transit is between 0 and 1, where 0 corresponds to central transit.